 The package-type syntactic class appearing in the (module package-type) type expression and in the annotated forms represents a subset of module types.
 This subset consists of named module types with optional constraints of a limited form: only non-parametrized types can be specified.

-For type-checking purposes, package types are compared by path equality on the module type name component, and normal type equality for constraints.
+For type-checking purposes (and starting from OCaml 4.02), package types are compared using the structural comparison of module types.

-The module expression (val expr : package-type) cannot be used in the body of a functor, because this can cause unsoundness in conjunction with applicative functors.
-On the other hand, it can be used anywhere in the context of a local module binding let module module-name = (val $expr_1$: package-type) in $expr_2$.
+In general, the module expression (val expr : package-type) cannot be used in the body of a functor, because this could cause unsoundness in conjunction with applicative functors.
+Since OCaml 4.02, this is relaxed in two ways: if package-type does not contain nominal type declarations (i.e. types that are created with a proper identity), then this expression can be used anywhere, and even if it contains such types it can be used inside the body of a generative functor, described in section 7.27.
+It can also be used anywhere in the context of a local module binding let module module-name = (val expr1 : package-type) in expr2.